A geometric invariant of $6$-dimensional subspaces of $4\times 4$ matrices: Motivation

-When $TV/(R)$ is ``good'', the morphism $\phi$ is an isomorphism: our $\phi$ is the same as the morphism $\phi$ in \cite[Lemma 2.5]{SV1} where it is proved to be an isomorphism (our notation differs from that in loc. cit.).
+When $TV/(R)$ is ``good'', the morphism~$\phi$ is an isomorphism; in particular, our map~$\phi$ is the same as the morphism~$\phi$ in~\cite[Lemma 2.5]{SV1}, where it is proved to be an isomorphism (but our other notation differs from that in loc.\ cit.).

+It is suggested that the interested reader consult~\cite{MSRI2013,StVdB01} for further details and references on studying non-commutative algebra via geometric techniques.